-In circumstances where the 2008 contract has been offered/issued prior to the implementation date, the Consultant is entitled to accept the 2008 contract offered or accept the POCC23 instead.
+In circumstances where all terms of the 2008 contract have been agreed and finalised prior to the implementation date, the Consultant is entitled to accept the 2008 contract offered or accept the POCC23 instead.
 In the event they do not accept the POCC23, all efforts should be made to finalise the original offer as quickly as possible.
 This will require proactive follow up and management of contracts by employers.